An authentic heritage garden dating back to c1870…

 property, now fully restored and the private residence of

-the hosts Madeleine and Ian.
+the owners & hosts Madeleine and Ian.
 Guests wishing to stay in historical

 lodgings should consider the Anderson

-Suite Cottage (originally part of the heritage house and
+Heritage Suite (originally part of the heritage house and

 Set in 2 acres (some 8,000 square meters), Glen Isla House